 Bebe Smith is nominated for an NASW media award for her editorial in the Charlotte Observer, “Putting the Person at the Center of Care.”
 You can help her win by voting for her.
-Scroll down to the “Best Column” category: http://
+Voting can be done throughout March.

 Mimi Chapman had two articles recently published:

 With doctoral student William Hall: Chapman, M. V., Hall, W. J., & Sisler, L. A. G. (2014).
 Adapting an empirically supported intervention for a new population and setting: Findings and lessons learned from Proyecto Puentes.
 Journal of Evidence-Based Social Work, 11, 01-02.
 30-42.
 DOI:10.1080/15433714.2013.837340

 With doctoral student Shiyou Wu: Chapman, M. V., Zhu, M., & Wu, S. (2013).
 Mothers in transition: Using images to understand the experience of migrant mothers in Shanghai.
 Journal of the Society for Social Work Research, 4, 3 245-260.
 DOI:10.5243/jsswr.2013.16.